kyma-project/kyma/docs/kyma/08-07-create-volume-snapshots-providers.md

 type: Tutorials
 ---

 These tutorials show how to create on-demand volume snapshots for particular providers.
-Read the instructions on [creating volume snapshots](/root/kyma#tutorials-create-volume-snapshots) for general information.
+Read the instructions on [creating volume snapshots]#tutorials-create-volume-snapshots) for general information.

 ## Create a volume snapshot for AKS